schmidi2/OsmAnd-Motorbike/README.md

 # OsmAnd-Motorbike
 OsmAnd customizations for Motorbike use.

-Optimized for the Panasonic Toughpad JT-B1.
+* Optimized for the Panasonic Toughpad JT-B1.

-Should work on all Android deviceses.
+* Should work on all Android devices with GPS.

-Does not work on iOS currently.
+* Does not work on iOS currently.
+* This repo shall be a pull request to the original OsmAnd project one day.

 **_This software is currently in alpha state and therefore cannot yust be installed and used.
 Help and ideas are welcome._**